theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > “ You are not   attending ! ” said the Mouse to Alice severely . “ What  are you
 # .
 IPl V   NSg/C V         . .
-V/J  D   NSg   P  NPr   J/R      . .
+V/J  D   NSg   P  NPr   R        . .
 NSg/I V   IPl
 > thinking of ? ”
 # V        P  . .
 >